nkhare/data_and_network_containers/_posts/2015-09-23-Volumes_Plugins.markdown

 title: Volume Plugins
 ---

 With Docker Volume Plugins we can enable container to access external storage natively.
-We would see an example of [Gluster Volume plugin](https://github.com/calavera/docker-volume-glusterfs).
+Currently [plugins](https://docs.docker.com/extend/plugins/) are available only on experimental release.
+There are few existing volume plug-ins like [Blockbridge Plugin](https://github.com/blockbridge/blockbridge-docker-volume), [Flocker](https://clusterhq.com/docker-plugin/), [GlusterFS](https://github.com/calavera/docker-volume-glusterfs).

+In this demo we would use GlusterFS plugin with Docker experimental release.
+We would configure Gluster volume in one VM and using the Docker plugin, we would attach that volume to a container running to different machine.

 <script type="text/javascript" src="https://asciinema.org/a/27058.js" id="asciicast-27058" async  data-theme="solarized-dark"></script>